WrestleMania VII: Event

 After winning, Warrior put on his entrance coat and celebrated in the ring before leaving.
 After he had left, Sherri berated Savage who was still lying on the ring canvas trying to recover from his match.
 Sherri began attacking Savage in the ring but Elizabeth hopped over the barricade and got into the ring and grabbed Sherri and threw her to the outside.
 Elizabeth began crying and both Savage and Elizabeth embraced in the ring.
 The two then left the ring.

 Hulk Hogan (left) defeated Sgt.
 Slaughter (right) to win the WWF Championship.

 After that, Demolition took on Genichiro Tenryu and Kōji Kitao.
 In the end, Tenryu performed a powerbomb on Smash and stacked him up for the win.

 Next, was a singles match between WWF Intercontinental Champion Mr. Perfect against Big Boss Man with Perfect's title on the line.
+Andre the Giant appeared, and coming to the ring to support the Big Boss Man and neutralizing Bobby Heenan.
 In the end, Big Boss Man was attacked by The Barbarian and Haku causing a disqualification victory for Big Boss Man.

 After that, Earthquake and Greg Valentine faced off and Earthquake took an advantage early on and performed an Earthquake Splash for the three count.

 Next, Legion of Doom took on Power and Glory.
 In the end, The Legion of Doom performed a Doomsday Device on Paul Roma and Animal pinned him for the victory.

 After that, was a match between Ted DiBiase and Virgil.
 In the end, Roddy Piper came out and distracted DiBiase.
 When Virgil threw DiBiase to the outside Piper continued distracting him and was unable to enter the ring thus Virgil won by countout.

 In the penultimate match, The Mountie faced off against Tito Santana.
 In the end, Jimmy Hart distracted the referee and The Mountie zapped Santana with his cattle prod and pinned him for a quick victory.